mayankagrawal809/stockify/README.md

 # Stokify

 Stokify is a full-stack web application with a Vue.js frontend and a Node.js + Express backend.
 The main idea behind this app is to use SSE (Server-Sent Events) to stream stock prices in real-time.
-Obviously, this is just a demo project and all the valeus of stock prices are randomly generated.
+It uses Kafka as a message broker.
-Also note that there isn't any db connected to this project for now.
-All values are stored locally.
+You can get real stock prices for US Stock market too.
+If get a key from https://finnhub.io/register

 ## Project Structure